 The Regional News provides local news to the communities of LaCrosse, Wanatah, Westville, Hanna, Union Mills, and LaPorte County every week.

 Every issue of The Regional News is 75¢.
-You can pick up a copy at the LaCrosse BP Gas Station, LaCrosse Public Library, LaCrosse Town Hall, Wanatah Public Library, Wanatah Speedway, Wanatah Dollar General, Dewey’s Auto Supply, the Marathon Plaza 30 Truck Stop near Hanna, the Kouts Family Express, or Fort’s Flat Rock Mini Mart in Union Mills.
+You can pick up a copy at the LaCrosse BP Gas Station, LaCrosse Public Library, LaCrosse Town Hall, Wanatah Public Library, Wanatah Speedway, Wanatah Dollar General, Dewey’s Auto Supply, the Marathon Plaza 30 Truck Stop near Hanna, or the Kouts Family Express.
 A yearly subscription can be purchased for $35 for subscribers located in a 463** zip code and is delivered by USPS every week.
 Non-local subscriptions cost $50 per year.
 Order The Regional News.

 The Westville Indicator provides local news to the communities of Westville, Union Mills, Otis, and LaPorte County every week.

 Every issue of the Westville Indicator is 75¢.
-You can pick up a copy of the Westville Indicator at Casey’s General Store in Westville, the Westville Family Express, Dollar General, the Westville Public Library, Sweet Lou’s, or the Westville BP.
+You can pick up a copy of the Westville Indicator at the Old Time Country Market, Casey’s General Store in Westville, the Westville Family Express, Dollar General, the Westville Public Library, Sweet Lou’s, or the Westville BP.
 A yearly subscription can be purchased for $35 for subscribers located in a 463** zip code and is delivered by USPS every week.
 Non-local subscriptions cost $50 per year.
 Order the Westville Indicator.

 — Our Staff —